Hazel: Secure and Efficient Disaggregated Storage: Design of

-We adopt a standard CC threat model~\cite{mulliganConfidentialComputingBrave2021} with both privileged adversaries (e.g., a data center administrator) and unprivileged ones (e.g., like other tenants).
-Adversaries might be local (on participating nodes) or remote (on the network), and can observe, replay, or tamper with control- and data-plane requests and responses. \projectname's primary goal is to protect data at rest on untrusted, disaggregated storage devices serving TEEs, ensuring confidentiality, integrity, and freshness.
+We assume SSDs are disaggregated via NVMe-oF, an extension of the NVMe protocol that enables high-speed, low-latency data transfer between hosts and storage devices across the network~\cite{NVMeFabricsSpecification2021}.
+While our design is based on NVMe-oF, its principles can apply to other secure storage systems.
+We adopt a standard CC threat model~\cite{mulliganConfidentialComputingBrave2021} with both privileged adversaries (e.g., a cluster administrator) and unprivileged ones (e.g., other users) targeting NVMe-oF and the storage devices.
+Adversaries might be local (on participating nodes) or remote (on the network), and can observe, replay, or tamper with control- and data-plane requests and responses.
+Recently, NVMe-oF has incorporated several security mechanisms, such as TLS or IPSec transport protection.
+However, securing the transport is not a silver bullet, as in CC, the data stored at rest must also be protected.
+Thus, \projectname's primary goal is to protect data at rest on untrusted, disaggregated storage devices serving TEEs, ensuring confidentiality, integrity, and freshness.
 Following prior work such as dm-x~\cite{chakrabortiDmxProtectingVolumelevel2017}, we do not trust the storage devices themselves.

 We assume adversaries that may attempt replay or modification attacks, but cannot compromise TEE execution through side channel or transient-execution attacks~\cite{feiSecurityVulnerabilitiesSGX2021}.
 While these may expose TEE information, they are orthogonal to our work.
-We also do not focus on denial of service attacks, which would violate the service-level agreement and reveal privileged attackers.
+We also do not focus on denial-of-service attacks, which would violate the service guarantees and reveal privileged attackers.
 All \projectname\ services are assumed to run inside attested, vulnerability-free TEEs, with access to a small trusted non-volatile memory for storing persistent security-sensitive state (see Section~\ref{sec:write_path}).